 Sure, we can all face practical barriers to saving.
 Two out of five Australians, for instance, say they have copped a larger-than-expected bill.

 But it’s often simply the case that saving draws the short straw in our money management.
 ING’s study found that one in three of us admits to spending up big on unplanned purchases such as a holiday or new car.
 One in five confesses to being an impulse buyer and 24% blame having kids for sabotaging their plans.

 The thing is, lots of people are successful savers – and no, they’re not just the high income earners.
 As a guide, close to 30% of both high and low income earners say they’re able to tuck away savings every fortnight.

 When it comes to saving, our brain isn’t always our best friend.
 Economists and psychologists have long recognised the behavioural science issues that can hold us back from saving.
 Seen through this lens, the hurdles to building a nest egg of cash become a lot clearer.

 Shane Oliver, chief economist and head of investment strategy at AMP Capital, says one of the main stumbling blocks is “present bias”.
 That’s our tendency to value things we can enjoy today more highly than those we have to wait for.
 This bias can be overcome if the future payoff is good enough but right now that’s not the case.

 “Interest earned on savings is the compensation for giving up current consumption, and today’s savings accounts are paying low returns,” he says.
 “So while present bias is always a phenomenon, it can be accentuated in a low-rate environment.”

-Claudia Hammond, UK-based psychologist, agrees that “our minds are always going to prioritise the present over the future”.
+Claudia Hammond, UK-based psychologist and author of Mind Over Money, agrees that “our minds are always going to prioritise the present over the future”.